openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 - `enabled` (boolean)

-  Setting this value to `false` prevents the service and its endpoints from appearing in the service catalog.
+  Setting this value to `false` prevents the service and its endpoints from appearing in the service catalog, and prevents users from receiving service-scoped tokens against this service.
+Additionally, all pre-existing tokens authorized for the service are immediately invalidated.
+Re-enabling a project does not re-enable pre-existing tokens.

 Example entity: